Hyperailurictis: Taxonomic history

 In 1963, some early Clarendonian material from Colorado, mostly skeletal pieces and all from a single individual, was referred to genus Pseudaelurus, but a species determination was not made.

 In 1969, some material from the Hemphillian of Texas was referred to the new species Pseudaelurus hibbardi.
 Similar in size to Nimravides pedionomus, this was referred in 2003 to Nimravides hibbardi instead.

 In 2001, Tom Rothwell described a skeleton from the later Hemingfordian as Pseudaelurus validus.
 The skeleton was originally collected in 1939 from the Nambe Member locality in New Mexico.
 In the same paper, he also assigned a number of specimens collected from multiple localities in Nebraska, dated to the late Hemingfordian and early Barstovian.

 A systematic review of the genus in 2003 by Tom Rothwell nominated a new species, Pseudaelurus skinneri, and recombined Lynx stouti as Pseudaelurus stouti.
 Pseudaelurus skinneri was described based on several jaw fragments collected from various late Hemingfordian localities in Nebraska.
 Lynx stouti was first described in 1972 based on some late Barstovian material, a partial skull and mandible, collected in Colorado.
 He also referred a number of other specimens, collected from early Barstovian localities in Nebraska and New Mexico and from late Barstovian localities in New Mexico and Colorado, to Pseudaelurus stouti.

-The genus Hyperailurictis was first described in 1929 by Ketzoi, using Pseudaelurus intrepidus as the type species, proposed to include all Pseudaelurus-grade felids from North America.
+The genus Hyperailurictis was first described in 1929 by Miklós Kretzoi, using Pseudaelurus intrepidus as the type species, proposed to include all Pseudaelurus-grade felids from North America.
 However, this was largely ignored by later studies until a 2010 review of the Felidae as a whole brought up the proposal again, leading to some authors, though not all, recognizing the generic split.